top of page

 Our Mission

-The Congregation of Black Naturalists (CBN) is dedicated to helping individuals—especially BIPOC and refugee youth—experience growth, healing, and leadership development through culturally grounded wellness, nature connection, and community engagement.
+The Congregation of Black Naturalists (CBN) is dedicated to helping immigrant and refugee youth experience healing, belonging, and leadership development through culturally grounded wellness, nature connection, mentorship, and community engagement.

-Our work begins with healing through self-love, love for others, and love for nature.
-We believe that when young people feel supported, connected, and valued, they are better able to grow into confident leaders who care for their communities and the environment.
+We believe that when young people feel supported, connected, and valued, they are better equipped to thrive physically, emotionally, and socially and to grow into confident leaders who care for their communities and the environment.

-CBN uses sports, environmental education, mentorship, and community programming to create opportunities for youth to build confidence, strengthen their physical and mental well-being, and develop a meaningful relationship with nature.
+CBN uses sports, environmental education, mentorship, and community-based programming to promote physical, mental, and emotional well-being, strengthen community connections, expand educational and career pathways, and create opportunities for young people to develop meaningful relationships with nature.

 Our Vision